OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 You may think of a task or computation as a piece of code which contains serial and parallel regions.
-A serial region contains no parallelism and its tasks are executed as usual.
+A serial region contains no parallelism and its tasks are executed in sequence, as usual.
 A parallel region has two distinguishing
 characteristics:

 1. Within the parallel region, functions may be {% defn "spawning", "spawned"